aaliddell/s2cell/README.rst

 Overview
 --------

-This library only does conversion between S2 cell ID/token, S2Point and latitude/longitude and was written as a method to understand the way the S2 cell system works; hopefully this is useful as a single-file reference on the process.
-All steps in the conversion are well commented and written to be understandable rather than necessarily fast.
+This library does conversion between S2 cell ID, S2 token and latitude/longitude and was written as a method to understand the way the S2 cell system works; hopefully this is useful to others as a single-file reference on the process.
+All steps in the conversion are well commented and written to be understandable and functional rather than necessarily fast.

 The library is checked against a test suite generated from the `reference C++ implementation <https://github.com/google/s2geometry>`_ to ensure conformity with the